Poster Presentation Information

 - AADE will provide display boards and Velcro.

-- Authors should check-in at the information counter, located in the Pratt Street Lobby, to receive your poster assignment board.
+- Authors should check-in at the information counter, located outside Exhibit Hall C, on Level 1 of the George R. Brown Convention Center, to receive your poster assignment board.

 - Title at top of poster